 This variable is used to pass extra flags to the link step of a program or a shared library.
-It overrides the AM_LDFLAGS variable.
+It overrides the AM_LDFLAGS variable, even if it is defined only in a false branch of a conditional; in other words, if prog_LDFLAGS is defined at all, AM_LDFLAGS will not be used.